HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 wine python.exe -m pip install pyinstaller
 ```
 After the installation of the module successively terminates, you will find the pyinstalller.exe in the Scripts directory.
-To install pynput (why? as mentioned above, you need to do that as even this module is installed on Linux OS, the Windows Python interpreter needs this)
+To install pynput (why? as mentioned above, you need to do that as even this module is installed on Linux OS level, the Windows Python interpreter needs this)

 ```
 wine python.exe -m pip install pynput
 ```

-You can then package Anit tools into a single executable:
+You can then package Anit tool into a single executable:

 ```
 wine /root/.wine/drive_c/Python27/Scripts/pyinstaller.exe  NetworkDiscoverer.py --onefile